zendframework/zend-expressive-authentication-oauth2/docs/book/v1/grant/implicit.md

   user’s session to be validated in the next step.

 The user will then be asked to login to the authorization server and approve the client request.
-If the user approves the request they will be redirected to the redirect URI with the following parameters in the query string arguments:
+If the user approves the request, they will be redirected to the redirect URI with the following parameters in the query string arguments:

 - `token_type` = Bearer.